 The Arctic is an important arena of international cooperation.
 There have been a number of icebreaker expeditions to the vicinity of North Pole in the last decade and a half, and each has been an international expedition with at least two ships from different nations.
-Similarly, circumarctic cooperation in organizations such as the Arctic Council, the International Arctic Science Committee, the Arctic Ocean Studies Board, the International Union for Circumpolar Health and the International Arctic Social Science Association coordinate research activities and promote communications among the international Arctic research community.
+Similarly, circumarctic cooperation in organizations such as the Arctic Council, the International Arctic Science Committee, the Arctic Ocean Science Board, the International Union for Circumpolar Health and the International Arctic Social Science Association coordinate research activities and promote communications among the international Arctic research community.
 Given the necessity for collaboration in facilities and the requirement that the Arctic be studied as a complete system, international cooperation is essential and flourishing.
 In a similar fashion to our cooperation with Russia, however, budget support for our international cooperation are often notably less than many of our collaborators.
 Perhaps the most notable weakness in international cooperation is the low level of our collaboration with our Canadian neighbors.

-As the Arctic Ocean becomes more accessible and researchers exploit the accessibility to better understand the ocean, the Arctic Research Commission has requested the National Imagery and Mapping Agency to construct a system to prevent mutual interference between maritime interests and the research community the Arctic Ocean.
-Heretofore none hade existed.
-In early 2003 an ad hoc Arctic Ocean Maritime Hazards database will be unveiled and available to all nations.
+As the Arctic Ocean becomes more accessible and researchers exploit the accessibility to better understand the ocean, the Arctic Research Commission has stimulated the National Geospatial Agency to construct a system to warn of hazards to navigation in the Arctic Ocean and to prevent mutual interference between maritime interests and the research community.
+Current efforts to make this internet-based system truly pan-Arctic are underway through the offices of the International Hydrographic Office (IHO).